PreciselyData/cloudnative-geocoding/kubernetes/README.md

   1. Add the Geocoding application Docker image URI.

-     For `Google GKE` or `Amazon EKS` use `./ggs/local-data/ggs-runtime.yaml` file, but for `Microsoft AKS` use `./ggs/local-data/ggs-runtime.yaml` file.
-In the file, replace:
+     For this, move to the `./ggs/local-data/ggs-runtime.yaml` file and replace:
      - `@IMAGE_URI@` - the URI of the Geocoding application Docker image stored in the Docker repository in the `image` parameter.
 The `@IMAGE_URI@` parameter needs to be replaced in two places.
       ```
           initContainers: